eu-digital-identity-wallet/eudi-docs-site/docs/Test/Wallet Application/iOS.md

-# How to install the application
+# Install the Wallet Application

-## Minimum device requirements
+## Minimum Device Requirements

 - Any device that supports iOS 16.0